SG-Property-Valuation-Model/Interface/README.md

 cd "your_file_directory"
 python layout.py
 ```
-The code might take a couple of minute to load.
+The code might take a couple of minutes to load.
 Afterwhich a local link will be generated.
-Copy the link and paste it within a browser of your choice.
+Hightlight the link in anaconda prompt and right click it to copy.
+Finally, paste it within a browser of your choice.
 Enjoy!

 # Data Sources